sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 ## Sensitivity of a test
 The sensitivity of a test defines as the proportion of individuals with the disease who are correctly identified by the test applied.
-It ranges form 0, a completely useless test to 1,a perfect test.
+It ranges from 0, a completely useless test to 1, a perfect test.
 Mathematically this is defined as

 $$Sensitivity = \frac{tp}{tp + fn}$$
-And is determined as below
+And is determined below

 ```r
 sensitivity <- tp/(tp+fn)